-Billing is one of the core competencies of the EngageIP application and a key aspect of the EngageIP value proposition.
+Billing is one of the core competencies of the EngageIP application and an important aspect of the overall EngageIP value proposition.
 EngageIP has a full featured billing engine that can handle subscription and usage billing, invoice presentment and delivery and dunning.
-The system can accommodate different billing frequencies from one time invoices to monthly and annual billing periods. .
+The system can accommodate different billing frequencies from one time invoices to monthly and annual billing periods.

 By default, the account bill day determines when an account gets billed.
 Every account must have a bill day – defaults are set when an account is initially added.
 The account bill day can be overridden through the account settings.
 The account bill day is used when determining the day on which the packages and services assigned to that account get billed.
 For a $20 monthly recurring package and an account bill day of 1, the account would get charged 20 dollars on the 1st of every month.
 For a $50 annual package, and an account bill day of 1, the account would get billed annually on the 1st day of the month the package was added.

 It is possible to decouple the billing of a package from the account bill day by configuring a bill day on the package.
 The system will always choose the package bill day override over the account bill day.
 Such an override may be necessary to support scenarios where multiple packages are added to an account and one or more packages need to be billed on a different cadence than the rest.